roshkins/IddSampleDriver/README.md

 AS IS - NO IMPLICIT OR EXPLICIT warranty This may break your computer, it didn't break mine.
 Check out the latest release to download

+If you want me to build on this donate eth or similar here: 0xB01b6328F8Be53c852a54432bbEe630cE0Bd559a

 # Indirect Display Driver Sample #

 This is a sample driver that shows how to create a Windows Indirect Display Driver using the IddCx class extension driver.